gvwilson/thirdbit/src/fiction/still-book/index.md

 Then she hesitated.
 What about the scar on her face?
 She hardly thought about it any more, but there it was.
-She could paint over it, or highlight it, or---no, she would just leave it alone.
+She could paint over it, or highlight it, or—no, she would just leave it alone.

 "There," she said.
 "All done.
 How do I look?"